-Toyota C-HR review - Reliability and Safety
+Toyota C-HR review - Reliability and safety

-Toyota has strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind
+Toyota has a strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind

 The bold looking C-HR looks all new on the surface, but delve a little deeper and you’ll find a tried and tested structure and mechanicals.